-Family violence situations can often come about from false allegations or in situations where one party is trying to gain a more favorable position in a divorce or child custody case.
+Family violence situations often result from false allegations or situations where one party wishes to gain a more favorable position in a divorce or child custody case.
 The protective order hearing may be your only chance to present your side of the case and avoid a restraining order put in place against you.

 Dallas Protective Order Hearing Lawyer

-If you have been served with a petition for a protective order in Dallas, or any of the surrounding areas in Texas, including Garland, Irving, Grand Prairie, Denton, Plano, McKinney, Fort Worth, Rockwall, Johnson, Wise, Ellis, Arlington, Mesquite, Carrolton, Richardson, Lewisville or Frisco, contact Law Offices of Richard C. McConathy.
+If you have been served with a petition for a protective order in Dallas, or any of the surrounding areas in Texas, including Garland, Irving, Grand Prairie, Denton, Plano, McKinney, Fort Worth, Rockwall, Johnson, Wise, Ellis, Arlington, Mesquite, Carrolton, Richardson, Lewisville, or Frisco.

-Attorney Richard McConathy is knowledgeable in all areas of Texas’ family violence laws and will make every effort to help you achieve the most desirable outcome for your particular situation.
+Attorney Richard McConathy is knowledgeable in all areas of Texas’s family violence laws.
+He will fight to help you achieve the most desirable outcome for your particular situation.
 Call Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your protective order hearing.

 Dallas Protective Order Terms

-When dealing with a potential protective order and protective order hearing in the Dallas / Fort Worth metroplex, it is important to know the following terms, as defined in Chapter 71 of the Texas Family Code
+When dealing with a potential protective order and protective order hearing in DFW, it is important to understand the key concepts.
+The following terms are defined in Chapter 71 of the Texas Family Code:

-- Family Violence – This can occur when one family member commits an intentional act against another in order to cause bodily injury, physical harm, assault or sexual assault.
-Family violence is also commonly known as domestic abuse, domestic violence, spousal abuse or dating violence.
+- Family Violence – This can occur when one family member commits an intentional act against another to cause bodily injury, physical harm, assault, or sexual assault.
+Family violence is also commonly known as domestic abuse, domestic violence, spousal abuse, or dating violence.